 Facility buildings include a 38′ x 90′ incubation building complete with two 2.1 million BTU diesel fired boilers to warm water in the winter, two pump buildings, a storage building, and a large shop which houses an 800 amp, 3 phase-480 volt power room, shop, feed storage, and showers.

 On November 23, 1982 the Anadromous hatchery received it’s NPDES Permit 3593-J to raise up to 150,000 pounds of fish in the hatchery at a time.
 Construction of the hatchery was completed in the Fall of 1984 and was in full operation in 1985.
 The NPDES Permit to continue operation was renewed in August, 1990.
 In January of 1991, Anadromous Incorporated however decided to stop operations at the hatchery due to low “return harvest” percentages at their Coos Bay, OR facility where the hatchery’s smolt were being taken to be released.
 In November of 1991, the earthen embankment that supported the gravity flow of water through the hatchery failed during maintenance and was not replaced leaving the hatchery high and dry since that time.

-Fort Klamath Ranch Enterprizes, LLC has begun retrofitting the flow through hatchery into a “state-of-the-art” Recirculating Aquaculture System (RAS) that filters and recycles 100% of it’s water.
+Fort Klamath Ranch Enterprizes, LLC retrofit the flow through hatchery into a “state-of-the-art” Recirculating Aquaculture System (RAS) that filters and recycles 100% of it’s water.
 This environmentally neutral technology was developed in Europe and is common in Canada.
 As such, government permitting is simplified and the water demand from sensitive surface waters is eliminated.

 At present, the sustainable raising of White Sturgeon for retail market began in the Spring of 2018 with the intent of having sturgeon fillets on the market in 2021.